fwiep/wa-chat-export/README.md

 ## Afterthoughts

-Of course, the point of any end-to-end encrypted communication is to keep the sent and receivved messages secure and private.
+Of course, the point of any end-to-end encrypted communication is to keep the sent and received messages secure and private.
 Working with unencrypted databases and usage of an export-tool like this is not in line with that effort.

 Therefore, please look at this script as a tool for your convenience.
 It enables